m4sterbunny/rtd-gcp-cloud/source/pages/virtual-networking.rst

 Networking Services
 ###################

+On the GCP networks are global and subnets are regional.

 .. topic:: Networking on the GCP

 	GCP allows for pure cloud networks and linking to on-premises networks.

 	The various services include:

 	- :ref:`Virtual Private Cloud <virtual private cloud>`